Apollo Lunar Surface Experiments Package Data Recovery

 Chair: William Bottke

-The Moon’s surface has recorded and preserved the impact history of the inner Solar System since the Moon’s formation.
-Studies of the impact record can give valuable insights into the ultimate evolution of the Solar System.
+The surfaces of the Moon, Mars, Phobos/Deimos, and asteroids have recorded and preserved the impact history of the inner Solar System since their formation.
+Studies of the impact record on planetary bodies can give valuable insights into the ultimate evolution of the Solar System.

 Chair: Bruce Pittman